 - Resident in another EU State and you are receiving an Irish Social Insurance payment or paying Irish Social Insurance, or you are a dependant of such a person.

-Like the old E111, the European Health Insurance Card only entitles you to the state-funded health care scheme in the country in which you are staying.
+The European Health Insurance Card only entitles you to the state-funded healthcare scheme in the country you are staying.
 It will not cover any of the costs involved in transporting you back to Ireland.

-Every individual member of the family or group will require their own card.
+Every individual member of a family or group will need their own card.

-Each European Health Insurance Card will be valid throughout the EEA and Switzerland for up to 4 years.
+European Health Insurance Cards are valid throughout the EEA and Switzerland for up to 4 years.

-You don’t need a European Health Insurance Card to get necessary health care while on a temporary visit to the UK if you are an Irish resident.
+If you are an Irish resident, you don’t need a European Health Insurance Card to get necessary healthcare while on a temporary visit to the UK.
 It is enough to show proof that you are ordinarily resident in Ireland.
 (In practice, proof that you are ordinarily resident in Ireland means a driving licence, Irish passport or similar document.)

 The term 'necessary care' was defined under decision 194 of 2003 by the Administrative Commission on Social Security for Migrant Workers.
-That decision defines necessary care as benefits granted with a view to preventing an insured person from being forced to return home to their home member state and enabling them to continue their temporary stay in another member state under safe medical conditions.
-The decision specifically states that it does not cover persons who travel within Europe in order to obtain treatment in a country other than that in which they are insured.
+That decision defines necessary care as benefits granted to prevent an insured person from being forced to return home to their home member state and to enable them to continue their temporary stay in another member state under safe medical conditions.
+The decision specifically states that it does not cover people who travel within Europe in order to get treatment in another country.

 How do I renew my European Health Insurance Card?

-Remember, if any of your details have changed (e.g. address, etc.) since your last card was issued you must contact your Local Health Office to have this information updated in advance of renewal.
+Your Card is not automatically renewed.
+You must apply to renew your Card (see 'How to apply' below).
+If any of your details have changed (for example, your address) since your last card was issued you must contact your Local Health Office to have this information updated before renewing.

 What if I don't have my Card before I travel?

 If you don't have your European Health Insurance Card for any reason, you can get a Temporary Replacement Certificate.
 This Certificate gives you the same entitlement as the Card, but for a shorter period.
-You can apply online for this Certificate, or by post or in person to your Local Health Office.
-(See 'Where to apply' below).
+You can apply online for this Certificate, or by post to your Local Health Office (see 'Where to apply' below).
 One Temporary Replacement Certificate is issued per person.

 Using a European Health Insurance Card in Ireland

 There are more than 2,000 family doctors (GPs) in Ireland contracted to the European Health Insurance Card scheme.
-If you are an EU/EEA national with a European Health Insurance Card (or equivalent) visiting Ireland you can avail of necessary family doctor services and emergency dental treatment for the relief of pain (and urgent denture repairs) under EU regulations.
-Emergency services in Ireland are contactable by telephoning 999 or 112, free of charge.
-Further information about how to obtain treatment from a family doctor or dentist, prescription medicines and hospital treatment while visiting Ireland is available here.
+If you are an EU/EEA national with a European Health Insurance Card and you are visiting Ireland you can avail of necessary family doctor services and emergency dental treatment for the relief of pain (and urgent denture repairs).
+Emergency services in Ireland can be contacted by telephone on 999 or 112, free of charge.

 There is no fee for the European Health Insurance Card or for a Temporary Replacement Certificate.
 Renewing a European Health Insurance Card is also free.